burtonr/blog/content/posts/cloud-migration.md

 Messaging, and Authentication are two other areas that are likely already isolated in the current solution.
 They are also provided as a service in all the major cloud providers.
 Upgrading these features to be cloud-native can add a great deal of benefit with the additional features provided.

 ### Something to be aware of
 As you're migrating some of these features into cloud services, the costs will increase immediately.
 Logging, messaging, and authentication are all billed on a per-access plan.
 This means that each time you read or write to one of those services, a charge is added.
 Most of the time, there is a generous amount before a charge is incurred (1 million log writes before billing as an example).
 These features are typically accessed a lot.
 It may be that in the current solution, there is a log message on every function call by default.
-This could quickly run into a chargable amount of log entries, and thus start adding up the charge on the monthly bill.
+This could quickly run into a chargeable amount of log entries, and thus start adding up the charge on the monthly bill.

 Be sure that the management teams are aware that there will be an immediate cost.
 It may seem like a lot of money initially for something as small and simple as log messages.